weaversa/cryptol-course/labs/overview/overview.md

 201
 ```

-Note that two dots (`..`) are used for constructing finite enumerations and three dots (`...`) are used for constructing infinite lists.
+Note that two dots (`..`) are used for constructing finite enumerations and three dots (`...`) are used for constructing infinite sequences.

 ## Sequence Comprehensions